 PFRS 17 is effective for reporting periods beginning on or after January 1, 2025, with comparative figures required.
-Early application is permitted.
-The adoption will not materially affect the Group.
+The adoption did not materially affect the Group.

 - Amendments to PAS 21, The Effects of Changes in Foreign Exchange Rates - Lack of exchangeability